Skip to main content

 Usage examples

-Process multiple transactions atomically (all or nothing):
+Process multiple transactions atomically (atomic: true, run_async: false):

 "atomic": true,